luapower/pthread/pthread.md

 The list of currently supported pthreads implementations are:

-  * winpthreads 0.5.0 from Mingw-w64 4.9.2 (binary included)
+  * winpthreads 0.5.0 from Mingw-w64 4.9.2 (tested on WinXP 32bit and 64bit)
-  * libpthread from EGLIBC 2.11 (tested on Ubuntu 10.04)
+  * libpthread from gnu libc (tested on Ubuntu 10.04, x86 and x64)
-  * libpthread from OSX SDK 10.10 (tested on OSX 10.9)
+  * libpthread from OSX (tested on OSX 10.9 with 32bit and 64bit binaries)

 Only functionality that is common _to all_ of the above is available.
-Winpthreads dumbs down the API the most (no shared objects, no scheduling policies, no priority protocols), but OSX too (no timedwaits, no spin-locks, no barriers, no priority protocols) and even Linux (setting priority levels needs root access).
-Functions that don't make sense with Lua (pthread_once) or are stubs in one or more implementations (pthread_setconcurrency) or are unsafe (pthread_kill) were also dropped.
+Winpthreads dumbs down the API the most (no process-shared objects, no real-time extensions, etc.), but OSX too (no timed waits, no semaphores, no barriers, etc.) and even Linux (setting priority levels needs root access).
+Functions that don't make sense with Lua (pthread_once) or are stubs in one or more implementations (pthread_setconcurrency) or are unsafe to use with Lua states (killing, cancelation) were also dropped.
 All in all you get a pretty thin library with just the basics covered.
-The good news is that this is really all you need to write portable apps.
+The good news is that this is really all you need for most apps.
+A more comprehensive but still portable threading library would have to be implemented on top of native synchronization primitives.
 In any case, I cannot personally support extra functionality, but patches welcome.

 Next are a few tips to get a rough idea of the portability situation.